jeffallen/miniv/README.md

 And if you happened to have a copy of the official v.io Go code in your GOPATH, then you could even do something really
 snazzy: You can use the reference implementation to validate your new implementation.
-For an example, see flow/message/message_test.go where we use [v.io/v23/flow/message](https://godoc.org/v.io/v23/flow/message) to serialize a message, and then we use our new implementation in C to deserialize it.
+For an example, see message_test.go where we use [v.io/v23/flow/message](https://godoc.org/v.io/v23/flow/message) to serialize a message, and then we use our new implementation in C to deserialize it.